Week 6: Locations

 by Sara Corona Goldstein

-Mondragón, San Sebastián, Spain – Lola’s favorite poet is institutionalized in an insane asylum here.
+Mondragon, San Sebastian, Spain — Lola’s favorite poet is institutionalized in an insane asylum here.
 She lives here for a while. (p.
 165)

 Barcelona – Amalfitano and Lola live here with their daughter, Rosa.
 Lola says that she met and slept with the poet at a party he and the gay philosopher have here. (p.
 165, 167)

-Pamplona, Zaragoza – places Lola and Imma stay on their way to San Sebastián. (p.
+Pamplona, Zaragoza — places Lola and Imma stay on their way to San Sebastian. (p.
 166-167)

-Mondragón cemetary – Lola is driven here by Larrazábal who she sleeps with and later lives with; she also lives here a short time. (p.
+Mondragon cemetary —Lola is driven here by Larrazabal who she sleeps with and later lives with; she also lives here a short time. (p.
 175)

 Bayonne, Landes, Pau, and Lourdes, France – Lola travels to these places during her time in France before settling in Paris. (p.
 180).